 "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subject to discrimination under any educational program or activity receiving Federal financial assistance." - Title IX

 Title IX is part of the Education Amendments of 1972 to the 1964 Civil Rights Act and is enforced by the U.S. Department of Education.
 This federal law prohibits discrimination on the basis of sex in education programs or activities operated by recipients of federal financial assistance.
 Title IX applies to all participants of such programs, including students, parents and faculty/staff members.
-The purpose of Title IX is to help foster safe and respectful University environments that better protect students, faculty and staff from incidents of sex-based discrimination and sexual harassment, including sexual violence, relationship violence and abuse.
+The purpose of Title IX is to help foster safe and respectful University environments that better protect students, faculty and staff from incidents of sex-based discrimination and sexual harassment, including sexual violence, relationship violence and stalking.

 This website provides community members with links to the University's policies, procedures and campus-specific resources.

-System Title IX Coordinator
+System-wide Title IX Coordinator

 Alysa Christmas Rollock